The Album Art of Phil Hartmann

 In 1972, three years on from dropping out, Hartmann started studying graphic design at California State University.
 This time around he graduated, but not before taking on some projects from his music scene connections.
 In ‘72 alone, Phil cut covers for power pop four-piece Bones, boasting an approachable group photo; The Pure Food and Drug Act, whose sole record bears an FDA-inspired stamp; and Pure Food and Drug Act member Harvey Mandel, for whom Hartmann depicted the scale-laden psychedelia of The Snake.

 On graduating, Phil opened his own graphic design studio and started taking on commissions.
 His first big client came to him through his brother, former Geffen-Roberts staffer John Hartmann, who’d recently left that fledgling managerial company and started his own business with Harlan Goodman.
-Hartmann & Goodman had managed to make away with a couple of Geffen’s clients, including British rock trio America — you know what they say, a Goodman is a Hartmann to find — but it was their totally new relationship with country rock band Poco that saw Phil strike up a rapport.
+Hartmann & Goodman had managed to make away with a couple of Geffen’s clients, including British-American rock trio America — you know what they say, a Goodman is a Hartmann to find — but it was their totally new relationship with country rock band Poco that saw Phil strike up a rapport.

 In hindsight, it’s possible to see Poco as something of an odds-and-ends band.
 That’s not how it was at the time, but the group — founded by Buffalo Springfield alumni Richie Furay and Jim Messina — might be best remembered as a repository for the immense talent within.
 Bassist Randy Meisner left during their first record, taking the band’s country rock approach to new heights by co-founding The Eagles.
 His successor in Poco, Timothy B. Schmidt, would later succeed him in The Eagles after tensions led to a vicious backstage brawl.
 Poco carved out a string of classic rock hits, but their legacy is often positioned between what had been and what would eventually come to pass.